You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 Fun Fact: Scientists use the word “Gaia” when they refer to the Earth as a living organism

 Gaia can only be described as the ultimate creative goddess.
 She gave birth to the entire world, and several races of beings, including monsters and the Titans.
 One can say that creation is her gallery and that it’s filled with her artwork.
-Most, if not all Greek gods, can claim her as an ancestor.
+Most, if not all Olympian gods, can claim her as an ancestor.

 While Gaia is a motherly figure and the protector of children, she doesn’t hesitate to knock kings off their thrones.
 Because of her help, her son Cronus was able to defeat his father and become the leader.